Swagger Jagger: Background

 "Swagger Jagger" received its first airplay on 20 June 2011.
 The single was leaked onto the internet on 15 June, but this version was later confirmed as only the demo of the track on Lloyd's Twitter account.
 Lloyd performed the song on T4 on the Beach and also performed at the Leeds Aire FM Party in the Park and Key 103 Live Manchester, both on the day of release of "Swagger Jagger".

 Critical reception

 Initial reviews compared the song to the Christmas carol "Little Donkey".
 However, in a positive review, Robert Copsey of Digital Spy gave the song four out of five stars.
-He noted similarities between the song's chorus and the American western folk ballad "Oh My Darling, Clementine", an opinion shared by users at "whosampled.com".
+He noted similarities between the song's chorus and the American western folk ballad "Oh My Darling, Clementine", an opinion shared by WhoSampled users.
 In a negative review, Sabotage Times said of the "abominable" track: "Coming across like a sink estate answer to the Black Eyed Peas, the track combines a shouty, tuneless verse with a chorus that riffs on 'Oh My Darling Clementine'".